Noir (TV series): Characters

-Kirika is a teenage high school girl with amnesia who lives in Japan, however during her journey she goes to stay with Mireille in her apartment which resides in Paris; the only things she remembers are the word Noir and her instinctual killing abilities.
+Kirika is a teenage high school girl with amnesia who lives in Japan, however during her journey she goes to stay with Mireille in her apartment in Paris; the only things she remembers are the word Noir and her instinctual killing abilities.
 When creating the characters for Noir, producer Shigeru Kitayama wanted the image of Kirika to be "sweet and fragile".